Andrzej Rzepliński: Biography

 Andrzej Rzepliński was born in Ciechanów as the son of Helena and Klemens, who ran a farm in nearby Przążew [1].
 He graduated in 1971 at the Faculty of Law and Administration of the University of Warsaw.
 In 1978 he obtained a doctoral degree in the field of criminology, and in 1990 a postdoctoral degree (dissertation titled Judiciary in People's Poland, Between Availability and Independence).
 In 2000, he received the academic title of professor.
 Professionally associated with the University of Warsaw, where he came to the position of full professor.
 He also became the head of the Department of Criminology and Criminal Policy at the IPSiR, he was the dean of the Faculty of Applied Social Sciences and Resocialisation of the University of Warsaw.

-Until 1981 he belonged to the Polish Communist Party (PZPR), from which he was removed.
-A t the end of the 1970s he was the second secretary of the POP in the Institute of Social Prevention and Resocialisation of the University of Warsaw.
+Until 1981 he belonged to the Polish United Workers' Party (PZPR), from which he was removed.
+At the end of the 1970s he was the second secretary of the POP in the Institute of Social Prevention and Resocialisation of the University of Warsaw.
 In the 1980s, he belonged to Solidarity.
 He was a participant in the work of the Citizens' Center for Legislative Legislative Initiatives [2].
 He is the author of numerous scientific publications.

-A member of the Helsinki Committee in Poland, he assumed the position of the secretary of the board of the Helsinki Foundation for Human Rights as well as a member of the program council of the Precedent Matters Program in this foundation.
-He acted as a UN expert, the Council of Europe and the OSCE.
+A member of the Helsinki Committee for Human Rights in Poland, he assumed the position of the secretary of the board of the Helsinki Foundation for Human Rights as well as a member of the program council of the Precedent Matters Program in this foundation.
+He acted as a United Nations expert, the Council of Europe and the Organization for Security and Co-operation in Europe.
 He specializes in the field of criminology, criminal law and human rights.
 As a parliamentary expert, he cooperated on the Act on the Institute of National Remembrance, and later advised the IPN president Leon Kieres and the coordinator for special services Janusz Pałubicki [3].
 In 1998, he was a candidate for the function of a general inspector of personal data protection, the 3rd term Sejm was not elected to this position [3].

 In the years 1996-2001 he was a member of the Program Council, and since 2004 the Consultative Council of the Press Freedom Monitoring Center [4].
-In 2005, he was candidate, on the recommendation of PO, to the position of the ombudsman in connection with the expiration of the term of office of Andrzej Zoll.
-In the first voting in June, he did not receive the Sejm's support; Submitted again in July, he was recommended by the Sejm, but his candidacy was rejected in the same month by SLD-dominated Senate.
+In 2005, he was candidate, on the recommendation of Civic Platform, to the position of the ombudsman in connection with the expiration of the term of office of Andrzej Zoll.
+In the first voting in June, he did not receive the Sejm's support; Submitted again in July, he was recommended by the Sejm, but his candidacy was rejected in the same month by Democratic Left Alliance-dominated Senate.